From BR Bullpen

 Biographical Information

 Outfielder Jim McAnany, an 18-year-old amateur free agent was signed by the Chicago White Sox before the 1955 season.
 Jim's first assignment was with the Waterloo White Hawks of the Three-I League where he appeared in 55 games and hit .260.
-Jim would have a good season with the 1957 Davenport DavSox, hitting at a .303 clip and cracking 17 homers.
+Jim had a good season with the 1957 Davenport DavSox, hitting at a .303 clip and cracking 17 homers.

 In 1958 he was hitting an even .400 for Colorado Springs Sky Sox of the Western League with 28 homers but in moving up to the Indianapolis Indians of the American Association he "fell off" to .382.
-When finishing up the year with the 1958 Chicago White Sox, he made 13 plate appearances without a hit to close out the season.
+When finishing up the year with the major league Chicago White Sox, he made 13 plate appearances without a hit to close out the season.